KitaitiMakoto/rss-nokogiri/README.markdown

 RSS NokogiriParser
 ==================

-This gem enable standard bundled RSS library to use [Nokogiri][nokogiri] as parser.
+This gem enables standard bundled RSS library to use [Nokogiri][nokogiri] as parser.

 [nokogiri]: http://nokogiri.org/